Vaguery/req-language/README.md

 - `Immortal` items: wrapper around any standard `ReQ` item, protecting it from being consumed when used as an argument
 - `Channel` items: `Immortal` items which can be written and read by "the outside world"
 - convenience functions for producing problem-specific `ReQ` items
+- the `⬍SELF⬍` item, which is a special `Immortal` item that acts as a proxy for the running `Interpreter` state as an argument
+- `Imperative` items: `Qlosure` items which affect the running `Interpreter` iself
+- some functions that act on collections and wrapped-collections (e.g. `Interpreter` instances)

 ### Active development

-- `self|` channel for using imperative instructions
+- writing to and taking from `Channel` items
-- channel list in interpreter record
+- channel list explicitly stored in the interpreter record
 - core instruction and type set:
   - numbers
   - booleans